matiasma/azure-privatelink-dns-microhack-extras/README.md

 ### Goal

-The goal of this exercise is to understand how to work with route table to send private link traffic to a Firewall
+The goal of this exercise is to understand how to work with route table and network policy to inspect private link traffic by a Firewall

 ## Task 1 : Create Azure Firewall and Route Table to inspect private endpoint traffic from a Virtual Machine (this task can also solve the Challange 7)